paarthbhatt/priya/README.md

 Gesture-Based Pick and Drop System

-This repository contains the code and resources for a Gesture-Based Pick and Drop System.
-The project leverages computer vision and hardware integration to enable users to interact with a robotic arm or similar mechanism using gestures, providing an intuitive and touch-free interface.
+This project allows users to control a robotic arm or pick-and-drop mechanism using hand gestures.
+Powered by computer vision and a microcontroller, this system simplifies interactions using a webcam to detect gestures and map them to actions.

 ---

 Features

-Gesture Recognition: Detect and classify gestures in real-time using a webcam or sensor.

-Robotic Arm Control: Map gestures to specific pick-and-drop actions for a robotic mechanism.

-User-Friendly Interface: Visual feedback for the gestures recognized and actions performed.
+Real-time gesture recognition.

+Control robotic hardware with simple hand movements.

-Customizable Gestures: Easily modify gestures and their corresponding actions.
+Configurable gestures and actions.

----

-Technologies Used

-Hardware

-Robotic arm (or similar pick-and-drop mechanism).

-Webcam or gesture detection sensor (e.g., Leap Motion, Kinect).

-Microcontroller (e.g., Arduino, Raspberry Pi) for hardware control.

-Software

-Programming Language: Python.

-Libraries and Frameworks:

-OpenCV: For gesture recognition.

-Mediapipe: For advanced hand and gesture tracking.

-PySerial: For communication with the microcontroller.